sweeneyapps/nofacebook/README.md

 ## Instruction on updating if you cloned this repo

 ### Cloning this repo
-- git clone git@github.com:sweeneyapps/NoFacebook.git
+- git clone git@github.com:sweeneyapps/nofacebook.git

 ### Updating
-- go to the current directory of NoFacebook
+- go to the current directory of nofacebook
 - git pull
 - Go to chrome://extensions/
 - Look for No Facebook and hit the Reload link